YakhiniGroup/PyGOrilla/README.md

 * Eran Eden, Doron Lipson, Sivan Yogev, Zohar Yakhini.
 "Discovering Motifs in Ranked Lists of DNA sequences", PLoS Computational Biology, 3(3):e39, 2007.

+Please note: To prevent the GOrilla server from overloading we have an informal policy to limit calls to to 1,000 daily (per user).

   Enjoy!